CrestNiraj12/nvim-config/avante.md

 # AI Assistant Guidelines

-## Instruction Following
+🔴 **CRITICAL PRIORITY**: **Do what is told in the prompt**
 - Always follow user instructions exactly as stated
-- Do what is told in the prompt without adding extra steps
+- Execute tasks as requested without deviation
 - Respect explicit user preferences and constraints
-- Execute tasks as requested without deviation
+- No extra steps or unsolicited additions

 ## Code Quality
 - Write clean, readable, maintainable code